 A LOW-TECH 3-DAY EXPERIENCE

-Graves to Gardens was born last year in response to the cancellation of our own local Easter gatherings here in New Zealand and we’re excited to offer these practices once again as a free gift to anyone who would like to explore some new and interesting territory with us.
+Graves to Gardens was born in 2020 in response to the cancellation of our own local Easter gatherings here in New Zealand and we’re excited to offer these practices once again as a free gift to anyone who would like to explore some new and interesting territory with us.

 Come along for a three day journey—a mostly-analogue, kinesthetic experience beginning Friday evening and extending through Sunday morning.
 The Graves to Gardens project explores a wide array of spiritual practices and touches on the topics of hope, disappointment, rest, non-anxious presence, open-handed faith and kingdom purpose.